DSonDH/Primary-Brain-Tumor-PBT-Brain-Metastasis-BM-/README.md

 3. We extracted feature using the deep learning segmentation network, U-net

-4. Using various classifier, we could discriminate PBT and BM roughly
+4. Using various classifier, we could discriminate PBT and BM roughly (accuracy 85%)